GuillemGarciaDev/GuillemGarciaDev/README.md

 ## I'm a computer science student and a software developer at InLab!
 <br>

-- 🔭 I’m currently working on a crypto/tokens toolbar tracker for MacOS.
+- 🔭 I’m currently working on a Flutter app to join open-air events (a university project).
 - 🌱 I’m currently learning software architecture.
 - 👯 I’m looking to collaborate on any project.
 - 📫 How to reach me: [website] [twitter]